 Slovak Archival Records Project

-Researchers whose families lived in those parts of pre-Trianon Hungary that became part of Czechoslovakia in 1921 and the Slovak Republic in 1993.
-The territory of today's Slovakia comprised the northern part of the Kingdom of Hungary from until the dissolution of the Austro-Hungarian monarchy after the First World War, when it became part of Czechoslovakia.
+The territory of today's Slovakia comprised the northern part of the Kingdom of Hungary until the dissolution of the Austro-Hungarian monarchy after the First World War, when it became part of the new nation of Czechoslovakia.
 It remained part of Czechoslovakia until 1993, except for the years of the Second World War, when part of the area became a separate Slovak State under Nazi Germany and their Slovak sympathizers.
-Bratislava, the capital of Slovakia, is the largest city with a population today of 413,000 including about 800 Jews.
+Bratislava, the capital of Slovakia, is the largest city with a population of 413,000 including about 800 Jews.
 There are about 2,300 Jews living in Slovakia today, primarily in Bratislava and Kosice, the nation’s second-largest city.

 Return to previous page